 The Base Case is premised on Council having its assets fit for purpose to have Council in a position to deliver services to the existing standard without the additional revenue from the SRV.
-Assets are critical in the delivery of Council services and, if not to standard, often lead to deterioration of asset condition and the intensification of complaints from users.
+Assets are critical in the delivery of council services and, if not to standard, often lead to deterioration of asset condition and the intensification of complaints from users.

-Under this scenario, a ten-year infrastructure asset renewal program has been developed, the same as SRV Case, including the addition of \$250,000/year for asset renewals.
+Under this scenario, a ten-year infrastructure asset renewal program has been developed, the same as SRV Case, except it does not have the additional \$250,000 for asset renewals.
 The program has been designed to mitigate the deterioration of the Council's asset base but cannot be funded in the medium to long term.

 The consolidated financial outcome of Base Case is a small operating surplus in 2023 and deficits after that.
 Even the surplus in 2023 is only due to capital funding.
-If that is taken out, the Council still makes a loss.
+If that is taken out, the council still makes a loss.